-In fact, according to the U.S. Bureau of Labor Statistics, you're among 47% of all workers who don’t have access to a defined contribution plan.1
+If your employer doesn’t offer a 401(k) or other retirement plan, you're not alone.
+According to the Bureau of Labor Statistics, you're among 31% of all workers who don’t have access to an employer-sponsored retirement plan.1

 Get a head start

 Build a savings, and put money into it from every paycheck.
 The sooner begin saving money and investing, the more time your money has to work for you.
 If you're not putting money into some type of long-term investment vehicle, then you're missing out on all sorts of potential future wealth.

 Ask your employer to start a plan

 Tell them how important a retirement plan is to you.
 In casual conversations at work, find out how many other employees would like to have this important benefit.
 (Chances are, there are many!)
 You can even point out how it helps your employer: remind them that a retirement plan may help attract top-notch employees to your company – and there are business tax benefits as well.

 Compare job offers

 The next time you interview, carefully compare your job offers.
 Ask your prospective employers about available benefits, including a retirement plan such as a 401(k) and the employer match.
 Calculate the value, in dollars, of a potential employer match.
 If you're not offered one, try negotiating a higher salary to make up for the loss.